 Peaches: Requirements for "well-matured" peaches are specified in § 917.459 of the order's rules and regulations.
-This rule revises Table 1 of paragraph (a)(1)(iv) of § 917.459 to add maturity guides for six peach varieties.
+This rule continues in effect revisions to Table 1 of paragraph (a)(1)(iv) of § 917.459 to add maturity guides for six peach varieties.

 Specifically, SPI recommended adding maturity guides for the Island Princess variety to be regulated at the H maturity guide; the Bev's Red variety to be regulated at the I maturity guide; and the Prima Peach IV, Spring Gem, Sweet Amber, and Zee Diamond varieties to be regulated at the I maturity guide.

-The NAC also recommended adding the Burpeachtwo (Henry II ®) variety to the table for regulation at the J maturity guide, but that variety had already been added to the table for regulation at the J maturity guide in 2004 (7 July 2004, 69 FR 41120).
-Therefore, only six varieties are being added at this time.
-Table 1 of paragraph (a)(1)(iv) of § 917.459 will be revised to reflect these recommendations.
+The PCC also recommended adding the Burpeachtwo (Henry II®) variety to the table for regulation at the J maturity guide, but that variety had already been added to the table for regulation at the J maturity guide in 2004 (7 July 2004, 69 FR 41120).
+Thus, the revision of Table 1 of paragraph (a)(1)(iv) of § 917.459 continues in effect to reflect the recommended addition of only six varieties.